jmcnally17/algorithmic-complexity/README.md

 - [`reverse(array)`](https://github.com/jmcnally17/algorithmic-complexity/blob/main/custom-algorithms/reverse/reverse.js)
   - reverses the order of the array passed in and returns the updated array
 - [`sort(array)`](https://github.com/jmcnally17/algorithmic-complexity/blob/main/custom-algorithms/sort/sort.js)
-  - mutatest the array passed in into ascending order and returns it
+  - mutates the array passed in into ascending order and returns it
 - [`shuffle(array)`](https://github.com/jmcnally17/algorithmic-complexity/blob/main/custom-algorithms/shuffle/shuffle.js)
   - returns a new array which contains all the elements of the original in a random order
 - [`duplicate(array)`](https://github.com/jmcnally17/algorithmic-complexity/blob/main/custom-algorithms/duplicate/duplicate.js)